MehmetOzaslan/SQLProject/README.md

 - Running build is located at this link
 - https://github.com/MehmetOzaslan/SQLProjectCrimeBuild/tree/main
 - Not sure what the exact scale and corresponding map is, unfortunately DPD wasn't explicit about which coordinate system was used.
+- Every small star represents a crime, every tag represents where it was located.

 Some images: